pavathon/University/README.md

 These are the Java assignments for my university.

+- CO323 Assignment 1 - A series of assignments made using HTML, CSS and JavaScript.
 - CO518 Assignment 1 - Assignment in which I had to implement a mathematical set.
 Includes interfaces, trees and junit test classes.
 - CO518 Assignment 2 - Assignment in which I had to implement an algorithm for the Tower of Hanoi problem.
 - CO520 Assignment 3 - Assignment in which I had to create a rudimentary version of the game minesweeper using the Java Swing toolkit.